yugabyte/yugabyte-db/docs/content/preview/troubleshoot/cluster/replace_failed_peers.md

 - Restart `NODE_GOOD` so it can properly observe the changed state and data on `NODE_BAD1`.

-At this point, `NODE_BAD2` should be automatically fixed and removed from its quorum, as it has gotten a majority of healthy peers.
+At this point, `NODE_BAD2` should be automatically removed from the quorum and `TABLET1` fixed, as it has gotten a majority of healthy peers.

 Note that typically, when you try to find tablet data, you would use a `find` command across the `--fs_data_dir` paths.